 The Artipoppe team wanted their customers to be able to return the product that they did not like.
 The PrestaShop platform provides such functionality by default.
 However, due to shipping peculiarities, we suggested customization to extend the capabilities of default returns.

-1. Our developers made return processing depend on the country where the product was shipped.
+1. Our developers added functionality to separate returns depending on the shipped country.
 This functionality was required because of the opportunity to select free return shipping by FedEX for the USA.
 So, the country is checked first to identify whether free shipping is applicable.

-2. Another improvement was about adding a couple of extra fields on the return page for both admin users and customers.
+2. Some extra fields were added on the return page for both admin users and customers.

-- For the customers, we added an opportunity to request product exchange instead of product return.
+- For the customers, this field gives an opportunity to request product exchange instead of product return.

-- For the admin users, we added fields for various ID numbers to assist stock management.
+- For the admin users, we added fields for the ID numbers to assist stock management.